aheeki/pay-the-rent/README.md

 # pay-the-rent
-pay the rent in &lt; 80 lines of code.
-I use APScheduler and the Venmo API to collect monthly rent from my roomates.
+cron and venmo api to collect rent from roomates

 ## quickstart (ubuntu):